vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Upgraded project compatibility to v4.27.<br>
 - Reverted Forward Shading to its default setting.
 (Off)<br>
 - Creation and setup of Kosm Dedicated Server build - it will be made available when v0.8 officially releases.<br>
-- Upgraded Portals performance by reducing draw calls, conserving same quality level.<br>
+- Upgraded Portals performance by reducing draw calls on render target, conserving same quality level.<br>
 - All players now spawn with Crowbar instead of Rocket launcher by default, with the ability to change Starting Weapon (or unlock all) before entering map.<br>
 </details>
 <details>